ellakoa/postcard-poem/content/posts/deal-pier.md

 ---
 title: Deal Pier
 description: A visit to Deal will ultimately lead you to the seafront and its iconic pier.
+The pier struts out to see
 collection: Places
 aspect: landscape
-image: /img/deal-pier-kent-blog-1-.jpg
+image: /img/deal-pier-beach-flowers1-tiny.jpg
 metaImage: /img/rose-castles-facebook-pagetinyjepeg.jpg
-alt: Deal Pier looking back to deal from underneath the pier, huge concrete legs are planted into the seabed.
+alt: Deal Pier strutting out to sea, side view with a pebble beach sporting clusters of red, pink and white flowers.
 poem: |+